mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 ## How do I use it?

-Ember Simple Auth is built around the fundamental idea that __users are always using the application in the context of a (client side) session.
-This session can either be authenticated or not.__ Ember Simple Auth creates that session, provides functionality to authenticate and invalidate it and also has a set of mixins that provide default implementations for common scenarios like redirecting users to the login if they access a restricted page etc.

 _Ember Simple Auth can be used as a browserified version that exports a global as well as as an AMD build or an Ember CLI Addon.
 This README covers usage with Ember CLI; using it with Ember App Kit or via the browserified distribution is